davewhiteland/compsci-superbasics/collections/_text-files/editor-features.md

 These are basic skills you should be able to do with your text editor.

-Whatever text editor you decide to use, you _must_ learn to to these things efficiently.
+Whatever text editor you decide to use, you _must_ learn to do these things efficiently.

 If you're programming, you are going to spend a lot of time editing source